When Insurers Cross the Line

 - Emotional distress damages in some cases

-Frequently Asked Questions About Bad Faith Claims
+Frequently Asked Questions about California Bad Faith Claims

-What damages can I recover in a bad faith claim?
-You may be eligible to recover the full value of your claim, interest, emotional distress damages, attorneys’ fees, and possibly punitive damages if the insurer’s conduct was especially wrongful.
+What damages can I recover in a bad faith lawsuit?
+You may recover the claim amount, financial losses caused by denial or delay, emotional distress damages, and possibly punitive damages depending on the circumstances.

 Disclaimer: This is an advertisement.
 The information provided is for general purposes only and is not legal advice.
 Consult a qualified attorney for your specific case.
 Attain Law cannot guarantee outcomes, as results vary by situation.